meeq/FlappyBird-N64/README.md

 [Download](./FlappyBird-v1.4.z64?raw=true) or [compile](#build-the-rom) the ROM file and load it as you would any other N64 ROM.

-This ROM file has been tested to work on real Nintendo 64 hardware using the [EverDrive-64 by krikzz](http://krikzz.com/) and [64drive by retroactive](http://64drive.retroactive.be/).
+This ROM file has been tested to work on real Nintendo 64 hardware using the [EverDrive-64 by krikzz](http://krikzz.com/), [64drive by retroactive](http://64drive.retroactive.be/), and [SummerCart64](https://github.com/Polprzewodnikowy/SummerCart64).

 This ROM file should also be compatible with low-level, accuracy-focused Nintendo 64 emulators such as [Ares](https://ares-emulator.github.io/), [CEN64](https://cen64.com/) and [MAME](http://mamedev.org/).